 Castelli Aero Race 6.0

 A race-fit, warm-weather jersey that claims to make you faster

 Fit: Race | Colours: 3 | Material: 100% Polyester | Pockets: 3 | Reflective details: Yes

 Castelli has focussed on creating a jersey that fits close to the body while remaining comfortable for the duration of a ride.
-Utilising their stretchy Velocity Rev2 material for the front and elbow-length sleeves.
-The back of the jersey uses a 3d mesh that is extremely breathable.
+Using its stretchy Velocity Rev2 material for the front and elbow-length sleeves.
+The back of the jersey uses a 3D mesh that is extremely breathable.

 A dropped tail features a silicone gripper around the hem, keeping the jersey in place while riding and allowing for optimal pocket placement.

 Skinsuit tech in a fast, comfortable and stylish jersey

 Fit: Race | Colours: 2 | Material: 86% Polyester, 14% Elastane | Pockets: 4 | Reflective details: Yes